-I know that was a lot, but the truth is that it’s just the beginning.
+I know that was a lot, but the truth is that this is just the beginning.

 You’ve decided that you’re going to stop comparing yourself to others.
 Now, what?

-What actions are you committing to take daily to help you on this journey?
+What do you committing to doing daily to help you on this journey?

 Just know that I’m praying for you.